 Vietnam.vn - Nền tảng quảng bá Việt Nam

-Ho Chi Minh City awakens the "green dragon"
+Ho Chi Minh City awakens the "green dragon".

 Báo Đầu tưBáo Đầu tư29/12/2024

-London on the Thames River, Seoul on the Han River…, the development process cannot be separated from nature.
-These cities all fully exploit the advantages of rivers to create their own identity, develop living space, tourism, culture, and transportation.
+London on the Thames, Seoul on the Han River… their development is inseparable from nature.
+These cities have all fully exploited the advantages of their waterways to create unique identities and develop living spaces, tourism, culture, and transportation.

 (Report by IPR and AVSE)